AlirioLau/metalkit.github.io/_posts/2017-10-31-working-with-particles-in-metal-part-2.markdown

 }
 ```

-Next, we create a an array of particles and a buffer to hold the data.
+Next, we create an array of particles and a buffer to hold the data.
 Here we also give each particle a nice blue color and a random position to start at:

 ```swift
 particles = [Particle](repeatElement(Particle(), count: 1000))